Penitent thief: Thief or revolutionary

-Luke's unnamed penitent thief was later assigned the name Dismas in an early Greek recension of the Acta Pilati and the Latin Gospel of Nicodemus, portions of which may be dated to the late fourth century.
-The name "Dismas" may have been adapted from a Greek word meaning "dying".
-The other thief's name is given as Gestas.
-In the Syriac Infancy Gospel's Life of the Good Thief (Histoire Du Bon Larron French 1868, English 1882), Augustine of Hippo said, the thief said to Jesus, the child: "O most blessed of children, if ever a time should come when I shall crave Thy Mercy, remember me and forget not what has passed this day."

-Anne Catherine Emmerich saw the Holy Family "exhausted and helpless"; according to Augustine of Hippo and Peter Damian, the Holy Family met Dismas, in these circumstances.
-Pope Theophilus of Alexandria (385–412) wrote a Homily on the Crucifixion and the Good Thief, which is a classic of Coptic literature.

-"Demas"

-In Coptic Orthodoxy, he is named Demas.
-This is the name given to him in the Narrative of Joseph of Arimathea.

-"Titus"

-The apocryphal Syriac Infancy Gospel calls the two thieves Titus and Dumachus, and adds a tale about how Titus (the good one) prevented the other thieves in his company from robbing Mary and Joseph during their flight into Egypt.

-"Rakh"

-In the Russian tradition, the Good Thief's name is "Rakh" (Russian: Рах).

 Sainthood

 The Catholic Church remembers the Good Thief on 25 March.
-In the Roman Martyrology, the following entry is given: "Commemoration of the holy thief in Jerusalem who confessed to Christ and canonized him by Jesus himself on the cross at that moment and merited to hear from him: 'Today you will be with me in Paradise.
+In the Roman Martyrology, the following entry is given: "Commemoration of the holy thief in Jerusalem who confessed Christ on the cross and was canonized by Jesus himself at that moment, and merited to hear from him: 'Today you will be with me in Paradise.

 A number of towns, including San Dimas, California, are named after him.
-Also, parish churches are named after him, such as the Church of the Good Thief in Kingston, Ontario, Canada—built by convicts at nearby Kingston Penitentiary, Saint Dismas Church in Waukegan, Illinois, the Old Catholic Parish of St Dismas in Coseley and the Church of St. Dismas, the Good Thief, a Catholic church at the Clinton Correctional Facility in Dannemora, New York.
+Also, parish churches are named after him, such as the Church of the Good Thief in Kingston, Ontario, Canada (built by convicts at nearby Kingston Penitentiary), Saint Dismas Church in Waukegan, Illinois, the Old Catholic Parish of St Dismas in Coseley and the Church of St. Dismas, the Good Thief, a Catholic church at the Clinton Correctional Facility in Dannemora, New York.

 The Eastern Orthodox Church remembers him on Good Friday, along with the crucifixion.
 The Synaxarion offers this couplet in his honor: